Skip to main content

 Your body does not distinguish between the threat of a predator and the threat of failing to meet a wellness goal; it simply registers a demand for vigilance.
 This demand activates a primal survival circuit, a cascade of hormonal signals designed to protect you.
 Understanding this internal response is the first step in comprehending how the very programs designed to enhance your health can, under certain conditions, begin to undermine it at a fundamental metabolic level.

-At the center of this phenomenon lies the Hypothalamic-Pituitary-Adrenal (HPA) axis, your body’s primary system.
+At the center of this phenomenon lies the Hypothalamic-Pituitary-Adrenal (HPA) axis, your body’s primary stress response system.
 Think of it as an internal command center.
 When your brain perceives a stressor ∞ be it a demanding work deadline or the daily weigh-in from an outcome-based program ∞ the hypothalamus releases a signaling molecule.

 This molecule travels to the pituitary gland, which in turn releases another hormone that signals the adrenal glands, located atop your kidneys.
 The final step in this cascade is the release of cortisol, the body’s principal stress hormone.
-In short bursts, is incredibly useful.
+In short bursts, cortisol is incredibly useful.

 It liberates stored glucose for immediate energy, sharpens focus, and modulates inflammation.
 This is the “fight or flight” response, a brilliant evolutionary adaptation for acute, short-term threats.
 The system is designed to activate, resolve the threat, and then return to a state of balance, or homeostasis.